Hipples/CS504-Project-Samantha-Hipple/Submission 1/README.md

 ## IP01 Notes
 This IP will be focusing on the overall development of a [freeCodeCamp.org](https://www.freecodecamp.org/) project called [Code a Discord Both with Python - Host for Free in the Cloud](https://www.youtube.com/watch?v=SPTfmiYiuok).

-The Content Management System (CMS) for this project includes [GitHub](https://github.com/Hipples/CS504-Project-Samantha-Hipple), [replit](https://replit.com/) - which is a "free, collaborative, in-browser IDE" according to the site's homepage - and potentially [GitHub Actions](https://github.com/features/actions).
+The Content Management System (CMS) for this project includes [GitHub](https://github.com/Hipples/CS504-Project-Samantha-Hipple), [Repl.it](https://replit.com/) - which is a "free, collaborative, in-browser IDE" according to the site's homepage - and potentially [GitHub Actions](https://github.com/features/actions).

 <br>

-### The main tasks for this project include:
+### The main tasks for this initial IP include:
 + **Set up CMS and coding environment:**
     + create a replit account
     + manually update GitHub repository as project is updated locally